Max Group: History

 Max Group traces its origin to the company inherited by Analjit Singh in 1985, following the death of his father Bhai Mohan Singh, founder of pharmaceutical company Ranbaxy Laboratories.
-Then named Max India (same as that of the current publicly-listed Max Group company), it started life as a manufacturer of an active drug compound for penicillin.
+Then named Max India (same as that of the current publicly listed Max Group company), it started life as a manufacturer of an active drug compound for penicillin.
 In 1993, the group ventured into telecommunications by forming a joint venture with Hutchison Asia Telecom Group, called Max Telecom.
 Max Telecom was later sold to Vodafone and became Vodafone India.
 The group shifted its focus from being a B2B to B2C company in 2000, by foraying into the fields of healthcare and life insurance.
-Max Life Insurance was founded in 2000, followed by Max Healthcare in 2001, and Max Bupa in 2008.
+Axis Max Life Insurance was founded in 2000.

 Structure

-Three publicly listed holding companies fall under Max Group: Max Financial Services, Max Ventures and Industries and Max India.
+Three publicly listed holding companies fall under Max Group: Max Financial Services, Max Estates and Max India.
 The three holding companies have their own separate subsidiaries.
 The structure is as follows: